Artrage/artrage-music/README.md

 3. Ease-in-out in the social links in the footer

 • Jonathan Munz, who acted as a mentor on this project and provided valuable advice.

+**My first README and the first website I submit for grading :) Good luck to me and thank you guys!**